jonathanyeh0723/openvino-quick-start/README.md

 - What is the problem we are trying to solve?
   - There are many deep learning frameworks widely used in the industry such as TensorFlow, PyTorch, Caffe, MXNet.
 And we see a new one every few months. **We want to use ALL these models for inference.**
+  - Intel provides a wide range of devices and platforms to choose from.
+CPUs: Atom based, Core based (i3, i5, i7), Xeon based (gold platinum).
+Most of these CPUs has integrated GPU.
+  - Intel has also acquired Movidius and now offer a range of platforms based on Movidius VPU.
+And of course, a few different families of FPGA.
+  - Mapping from each of these SW suits to any of these HW devices is a complex task.
+Because:
+   - First the representation of DL model is totally different from one framework to the other (take TensorFlow representation vs. Caffe for example).
+   - Second, each of these devices has a different architecture, different instruction and a programming model.

+So, Intel does not tell you – “OK, these are the devices, go invest the time to learn how to program a VPU or an FPGA, which obviously takes time and expertise.”<br>
+Instead, Intel supplies **a one common API that could be used to implement inference across all of these devices and basically abstract HW for you.**

 ## Inference Engine